dinosaure/blogger/articles/spoke.md

 ### Serialization / de-serialization and isomorphism

 Throughout the process, information such as `m`, `n`, `l` and `k` must be kept.
-This information may be transferred over a network or we may simply want to store them in a database.
+This information may be stored into a database.
 Such use cases require the ability to serialise and deserialise this information.

 More specifically, as we have said, the first packet can (and should) contain much more than just the `salt`, it should also contain information such as the